romanofski/programslice/README.rst

 ==============

-In it's current state, I'm using symlinks to the programslice and the vim script in my .vim/ftplugins/python directory and do a:
+In it's current state, I'm using symlinks to the programslice and the vim script in my .vim/ftplugins/python directory.
+Use the ex command to

-    :call RunProgramSlice()
+slice:

+    :Slice

 in a vim session.

+You can also use the bin/programslice script, which is generated via buildout.

 What's it Good For?
 ===================